cityssm/sunrise-cms/SECURITY.md

 ## Supported Versions

-Due to limited resources, only the latest version is supported only for security updates.
+Due to limited resources, only the latest version is supported for security updates.

 ## Reporting a Vulnerability